Tips From Bodybuilders To Help You Cut

 Due to the hard nature of eating at a caloric deficit, there will be a point where even the most seasoned bodybuilder will ‘fall off the wagon’ and have an over-the-top cheat meal or cheat during the week.

-If this happens, the key is to not delve into what psychologists call catastrophizing, or thinking the worst.
-Just because you cheated on your cut, don’t tell yourself, “Okay I’ll get back to my diet tomorrow/3 days from now/next week.”
+If this happens, the key is to not delve into what psychologists call catastrophising, or thinking the worst.
+Just because you cheated on your cut, don’t tell yourself, “Okay I’ll get back to my diet tomorrow / 3 days from now / next week.”
 This kind of thinking will mean repeated cheat meals until you get back on track.
 Forgive yourself for the mistake and then get back on your cutting diet.

 When cutting, you’ll have already worked out what your calorie level is and be eating at a deficit in order to lose weight.
 By performing hard cardio, you’ll heighten your metabolic rate and burn even more calories.
 This means that you’ll lose weight faster and can also make up for days where you’ve over-eaten and need to burn extra.

 Building muscle also helps burn fat.
-Performing high rep exercises designed to build mass results in more lean muscle tissue.
+Performing heavy weight, low rep exercises designed to build mass results in more lean muscle tissue.
 This tissue raises your metabolism, which heightens the rate you burn calories.
 To put it simply, the more lean muscle you build, the better your cut will go.
 Ditch the idea of shrinking your body and instead think of reshaping it.

-Naturally occurring sugars are fine, but anything refined or processed is not.
+All sugars are sugar, but anything from refined process carbs or fat should be avoided.
 Sugar is quickly consumed by the body to be used as energy and any excess is stored as fat.
 During a cut, sugar should be virtually eliminated from your diet.
 Eat foods high in protein and fibre.

 Eating clean means you get to eat more, as sugary foods are far more calorific than vegetables and lean protein.

 Caffeine helps to increase alertness and improves concentration.
 This helps you to focus on your cut.
+Products such as Promax Lean and Thermobol contain caffeine should you prefer not to overdo it on the coffees or want to combine this intake with protein.
 However, it is recommended not to exceed a daily intake of 400mg of caffeine from all sources.

 Fibre is another important food group.
 Eating raw vegetables helps you to mix up your diet and provides a great way to snack without adding many calories.